smfr/MotionMark/MotionMark/tests/dev/zine/Description.md

-# Newsletter HTML Test
+# Zine HTML Test

 Goals
 -----

-Measure HTML/CSS workloads that replicate what a typography-heavy newsletter page might see.
+Measure HTML/CSS workloads that replicate what a typography-heavy newsletter/zine page might see.
-Rename to Zine?

 Design
 ------